prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 <a name="bidder-adaptor-HTTP-simple-requests" />

-### HTTP simple requests
+### HTTP Simple Requests

-When defining your HTTP headers it is important to consider what does and does not initiate a [CORS preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).
-These are defined as simple requests.
+When defining the HTTP headers for your endpoint, it is important from a performance perspective to consider what forces the browser to initiate a [CORS preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).
 We encourage learning more about [Simple Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests) & [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) as it relates to your specific development configuration.

-A Simple Request Meets **All** The Following Conditions:
+A 'Simple Request' meets **all** of the following conditions:

 - Must be one of 3 following allowed methods
     - GET